 As an Australian, business, HomeLeisure is more than happy to donate and help other Australians in need.
 These images and the video certainly makes us smile and feel good about our manufacturing.

-The next time you take your laundry out to the clothes line, let it be a reminder of think of how you can help our native wildlife too.
+The next time you take your laundry out to the clothesline, let it be a reminder to think of how you can help our native wildlife too.